tony-sull/tonysull.co/content/articles/2021-06-14-keeping-it-simple-with-astro.md

 ---
 type: h-entry
 title: Keeping it simple with Astro
-description: Do you really need all that JavaScript?
+summary: Do you really need all that JavaScript?
 tags:
   - code
 slug: keeping-it-simple-with-astro